seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 34</h2>

 In JavaScript, I learned about escaping literal quotes in strings, quoting strings with single quotes, how to escape sequences in strings, and concatenating strings with the Plus Operator. #100DaysOfCode

+<h2>Day 35</h2>

+In JavaScript, I learned about concatenating strings with the Plus Equals Operator, constructing strings with variables, appending variables to strings, and finding the length of a string. #100DaysOfCode